MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machine-groups.md

     - Asia: East Asia
     - Norway: Norway East

-### Share the Azure compute gallery with Microsoft
+### Share the Azure compute gallery with Power Automate

 To use the image in Power Automate, you need to share the image with Power Automate through the Azure portal.